Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Herne Hill has 32 active public transport stops, all of which are bus stops.
 These stops are served by two different routes that together offer 110 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 105 meters from the nearest stop.
+The accessibility of these transport services is rated as excellent, with residents typically located just 105 meters from the nearest stop.

 On average, there are 15 trips per day across all routes, which equates to approximately three weekly trips per individual stop.